Contrary to popular belief, Eve was actually the first woman, the first human being that God created, before God created Adam, the first man.

 But I digress…

-Our story begins in the Garden of Eden, where all alone, Eve, the first woman, has explored her little corner of paradise and is now bored.
+Our story begins in the Garden of Eden, where all alone, Eve, the first woman, has explored every inch of her little corner of paradise and is now bored out of her mind.

-She has checked out all the plants, inhaled the sweet fragrance of the brightly coloured flowers, and sampled all of the fruits that grew in the garden, including of course the apple, the “forbidden fruit” that God insisted she must not eat.
-Yes, Eve has pretty much done it all.
+She has checked out all the plants, inhaled the sweet fragrance of the brightly coloured flowers and sampled all of the fruits that grew in the garden, including of course the apple, the “forbidden fruit” that God insisted she must not eat.
+Yes, it’s tru to say that Eve has pretty much done it all.

-She has also seen all the animals, birds and fishes, but now she is bored, and she needs more in her life.
+She has also seen all the animals, birds and fishes and has studied their habits and rituals, but now she is absolutely bored and she needs more in her life.

 So, Eve offers up a prayer to God, hoping for an answer that will put an end to her boredom.